How we write and publish

 1. Read the draft below.

-3. Format the body using markdown per the rules above.
+3. Format the body per the rules above.
+Do not change the substance, only format and polish.

 NOW CONVERT THE FOLLOWING DRAFT INTO MARKDOWN: